tomkaith13/redis-u-service/Readme.md

 BloomFilter with keyName does not exist.
 User needs to use POST /bf-reserve to create a new one

-## Cleanup
-Run `make clean` to tear down the services and remove all containers.

 ## Delete a BloomFilter key
 See https://redis.io/commands/del/